-&lt;sup>2 Internal placement rate methodology can be found at rasmussen.edu/SID Median loan debt for completers from Federal Stafford Loan program (does not include Federal PLUS loans)
+&lt;sup>2Internal placement rate methodology can be found at rasmussen.edu/SID

+&lt;sup>3Median loan debt for completers from Federal Stafford Loan program (does not include Federal PLUS loans)

-&lt;sup>4 Median loan debt for completers from private educational loans
+&lt;sup>4Median loan debt for completers from private educational loans

-&lt;sup>5 Median amount that completers owe to Rasmussen College upon graduation
+&lt;sup>5Median amount that completers owe to Rasmussen College upon graduation

-&lt;sup>6 Tuition and fees charged for completing the program in normal time
+&lt;sup>6Tuition and fees charged for completing the program in normal time Total cost of books and supplies when completing the program in normal time

-&lt;sup>7Total cost of books and supplies when completing the program in normal time
+\Total cost of books and supplies when completing the program in normal time

-Total cost of room and board is not applicable at Rasmussen College
+\Total cost of room and board is not applicable at Rasmussen College

-Non-Florida residents enrolling in the HIT program will be charged \$395 per credit, bringing the total Tuition and Fees for the HIT program to \$35,550.
+&lt;sup>9Non-Florida residents enrolling in the HIT program will be charged \$395 per credit, bringing the total Tuition and Fees for the HIT program to \$35,550.

-\Information about median loan amounts, on-time completion rates, and placement rates are unavailable for new programs. \\Standard Occupational Classification (SOC) provides a representation of occupations for which graduates typically find employment.
+\Information about median loan amounts, on-time completion rates, and placement rates are unavailable for new programs.

+\\Standard Occupational Classification (SOC) provides a representation of occupations for which graduates typically find employment.